 • In smaller churches, the church secretary must also perform legal functions of the church clerk.

-• The church clerk usually maintains church membership records, sends for church letters, records received letters, takes minutes at business meetings, writes out different certificates such as baptism, baby dedication, and wedding.
+• The church clerk usually maintains church membership records, sends for church letters, records received letters, takes minutes at business meetings, writes out certificates such as baptism, baby dedication, and wedding.

 • Maintain a weekly list of the addresses and phone numbers of first-time visitors.

 • Prepare weekly visitation lists for hospital calls, deaths, absentees, and first-time visitors.
 Since members appreciate phone calls and cards as much as visits, be sure to include phone numbers on the lists.

 • Prepare weekly bulletins or newsletters.

 • Keep an up-to-date master calendar of events and gather information about members for weekly bulletins.
 This includes information such as hospital stays, recent deaths, bridal showers, and weddings.

 • Keep an up-to-date master list of address labels for special mailings.